threefoldtecharchive/jumpscaleX_archived/docs/Internals/basetypes/jsx_type_factory.md

-# j.date.types
+# jsx type factory

-implement some basic types in jumpscale
+!!!include("types/TypeBaseClasses.py!TYPEBASECLASS",codeblock_type="python")

+## CUSTOM class property

+if set then [jsx_type_factory.md] will return a specific implementation which will be different depending the speficied default.

+this is used to implement e.g. enumeration type.

-## basic methods on each type class
+## basic methods on each factory type class

 ### clean(val)